-Dr. Alexander stated that this program was administered by the federal government and it has been around for a long time.
+Dr. Alexander stated that this program is administered by the federal government and it has been around for a long time.
 The program has been instrumental in diversifying the health professions.
-What this bill does is it gives money for the state for educational entities to replicate what is being done on a federal level, and the federal level has dramatically cut back on funding these programs.
+What this bill does is it gives money for the state for educational entities to replicate what is being done at the federal level, and the federal program has dramatically cut back on funding these programs.
 This would be a great bill for the Board to support.